PapenfussLab/gridss/Readme.md

 For those familar with [CORTEX](http://cortexassembler.sourceforge.net/), a GRIDSS input category corresponds to a CORTEX graph colour.

+### ASSEMBLY (Required)

+File to write breakend assemblies to.
+It is strongly recommended that the assembly filename correspond to the OUTPUT filename.
+Using ASSEMBLY=assembly.bam is probematic as the assembly file is relative not to WORKING_DIR, but to the current directory of the calling process.
+This is likely to result in data corruption when the same assembly file is used on different data sets (for example, writing assembly.bam to your home directory when running on a cluster).

 ### BLACKLIST

 BED blacklist of regions to exclude from analysis.
 The [ENCODE DAC blacklist](https://www.encodeproject.org/annotations/ENCSR636HFF/)